gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 The certainty encapsulating the uncertain, makes it certain.<br>
 A certain uncertainty itself is certain. <br>

-The Universe has already adjusted to this.<br>
+The universe has already adjusted to this.<br>
 You should, too.

 <br>